pmmmwh/react-refresh-webpack-plugin/README.md

 <br />

-To ensure full support of "Fast Refresh" with components rendered by custom renderers, you should ensure the version of the renderer you're using depend on a recent version of `react-reconciler`.
+To ensure full support of "Fast Refresh" with components rendered by custom renderers, you should ensure the renderer you're using depends on a recent version of `react-reconciler`.

 We recommend version `0.25.0` or above, but any versions above `0.22.0` should work.